 The Revolution left many states in deep debt with new taxes levied by states to help pay off this debt.
 Farmers and other small landholders unfortunately bore the brunt of these new taxes.

-During the Revolution, interest-bearing bonds and loans were sold by states and the federal government, though eventually many states ended up printing their own paper currencies.
+During the Revolution both individual states and the federal government sold interest-bearing bonds and loans, though eventually many states ended up printing their own paper currencies.
 This policy proved to be a disaster, as the currencies were not backed by anything and were seen as virtually worthless.
 Some rural communities bucked currency altogether and used a barter economy.

 Many of the farmers and small landowners were veterans of the Continental army or various militias during the Revolution who had not been paid for their service.
-In order to make ends meet for their families and survive during the revolution, these men took on personal debts that also needed to be paid off.
+In order to make ends meet for their families and survive during the revolution, these men also took on personal debts.

-Taxes were required to be paid in cash to help replenish the money supply that had dwindled during the war.
-With so little money in circulation, poor rural farmers were disproportionately affected.
+To make matters worse, states required citizens to pay taxes in cash to help replenish the money supply from the war.
+With so little money in circulation, the policy disproportionately affected poor rural farmers.

 The situation was so bad that in Worcester County nearly 4,000 lawsuits were filed in 1784-85 against debtors amongst a population of ~50,000.1